raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 subsequent operations.
 If the server does not end the DSO Session by sending the client a Retry Delay message ({{retry}}) then the client SHOULD continue to use that DSO Session for subsequent operations.

-## Flow Control Considerations

-Because unidirectional DSO messages do not generate an immediate response from the responder, if there is no other traffic flowing from the responder to the initiator, this can result in a 200ms delay before the TCP acknowledgment is sent to the initiator {{NagleDA}}.
-If the initiator has another message pending, but has not yet filled its output buffer, this can delay the delivery of that message by more than 200ms.
-In many cases, this will make no difference.
-However, implementors should be aware of this issue.
-Some operating systems offer ways to disable the 200ms TCP acknowledgment delay; this may be useful for relatively low-traffic sessions, or sessions with bursty traffic flows.

 ## Responder-Initiated Operation Cancellation {#cancellation}